TritonDataCenter/rfd/rfd/0055/README.md

 It is helpful to reiterate the following points:
  1. A true local filesystem can only be mounted once.
 We must use `lofs`, or something like it, if we want a filesystem to appear in more than one place.
 That will appear in the mount list just as any other `lofs` mount.
+A pseudo filesystem, such as `tmpfs`, can have different `vfs_t`'s mounted at the same time.
  2. Setting up a new namespace doesn't change where/how the original filesystems are mounted.
 We can only change visibility of future mount activity for our namespace.